FAQ

 GEMs Secretariat hosted at the EIB in Luxembourg, which is responsible for the overall coordination of

-the GEMs activities and the collaboration between Consortium members.
+GEMs activities and the collaboration between Consortium members.
 The GEMs Secretariat also

 provides facilities and infrastructure support.